expo/expo/docs/pages/modules/module-config.md

 title: Module Config
 ---

+Expo modules are configured in **expo-module.config.json**.
+This file currently is capable of configuring autolinking and module registration.
+The following properties are available:

 - `platforms` — An array of supported platforms.
 - `ios` — Config with options specific to iOS platform
   - `modulesClassNames` — Names of Swift native modules classes to put to the generated modules provider file.